The benefits of ageing

 - Finding something to make each day important and having goals for the short, medium and long-term can help.

-Daily life can easily become more sedentary and less active: spending more hours on a computer or watching TV.
+Daily life can easily become more sedentary and less active by spending more time on a computer or watching TV.
 Unless you stay active, your strength, agility and endurance will reduce.

 Ageing is associated with poorer physical health.
 Find time to keep your body active.